 The answer is not so straightforward.
 Some government institutions such as the National Bureau of Investigation (NBI), Philippine National Police (PNP) and the Philippine Postal Corporation (PhilPost) may recognize and accept the paper-based PhilHealth ID, particularly when applying for their respective identification documents (e.g. NBI clearance).

-Other government agencies, such as the Social Security System (SSS) and the Department of Foreign Affairs (DFA), may not accept the paper-based PhilHealth ID as valid proof of identification.
+Other government agencies, such as the Social Security System (SSS) and the Department of Foreign Affairs (DFA), may not accept the paper-based PhilHealth card as valid proof of identification.
 The same goes for private institutions such as banks and schools.

-In short, the paper-based PhilHealth ID card may or may not be considered as valid, depending on the government agency or private institution that you are transacting with, while the digitized PhilHealth ID is widely recognized as a valid government-issued ID.
+In short, the paper-based PhilHealth ID card may or may not be considered as valid, depending on the government agency or private institution that you are transacting with, while the digitized PhilHealth card is widely recognized as a valid government-issued ID.

 When transacting with a particular government agency, make sure that you confirm beforehand that your PhilHealth identification card is considered and accepted as valid.
 You can do this by visiting the said agency’s website or by calling their respective customer service hotlines.